 The key difference between a CO and CD is that the CO is issued by the consultant and requires agreement by all three parties (consultant, owner, and contractor) but the CD is issued by the owner and only requires his agreement.

-Let’s start with some interesting trivia from the AIA – Official Guide to the 2007 AIA Contract Documents.
+Let’s start with some interesting trivia from the AIA – Official Guide to AIA Contract Documents.
 The change directive (CD) was first introduced in 1987 (it doesn’t seem that long ago).
 Before this time, a field order would be issued by the consultant which was not signed by the owner.
 It was felt that without the owners’ approval there was inadequate assurance for the contractor that it would be accepted once time came for payment leading to the creation of the change directive (CD).

 Today the Canadian Construction Documents Committee (CCDC) defines change directive as (AIA has a similar definition):